 - Sign up

-Note: This article was originally published in the blog, The Turbulent World of Middle East Soccer and has been reproduced under arrangement.
+Note: This article was originally published in South Asia Monitor, 5 June 2015 and has been reproduced here with the permission of the author’s.
 Web link

 As part of its editorial policy, the MEI@ND standardizes spelling and date formats to make the text uniformly accessible and stylistically consistent.
 The views expressed here are those of the author and do not necessarily reflect the views/positions of the MEI@ND.
 Editor, MEI@ND: P R Kumaraswamy